 The documents incorporated by reference into this prospectus supplement or the accompanying prospectus are available from us upon request.
 We will provide a copy of any and all of the information that is incorporated by reference in this prospectus supplement or the accompanying prospectus to any person, without charge, upon written or oral request.
-If exhibits to the documents incorporated by reference in this prospectus supplement or the accompanying prospectus are not themselves specifically incorporated by reference in this prospectus supplement or the accompanying prospectus, then the exhibits will not be provided.
+If exhibits to the documents incorporated by reference in this prospectus supplement or the accompanying prospectus, then the exhibits will not be provided.